 This recipe can be made unscented or if you prefer a light fragrance on your clean laundry you can add essential oils.

-What does fabric softener do to clothes?
+What does traditional fabric softener do to clothes?

 Fabric softeners are formulated to do just what they say—soften and freshen fabric.
 Think of fabric softener to clothing as hair conditioner to your hair (we’ll show you how you can use hair conditioner as fabric softener in a moment).
 Fabric softener helps to make your clothes smell fresh and stops static electricity from forming in the dryer.